tedo1neun/Python-Basics/README.md

-All the exercises are taken from this course
+All the exercises are taken from this course:

                                        ↓

 https://softuni.bg/trainings/3628/programming-basics-with-python-february-2022#lesson-36596